alegunta-git/turbo-guide/rdg/2 book search.md

-Todo
-* add links for the data mining ml etc

 ## Book Search cmds
 * book summary good to great
 * amz - amazon services in action - customers also viewed